E. Harold Cluett: Political career

 A Republican, in 1912, Cluett was a candidate for presidential elector; he was pledged to incumbent William Howard Taft, but New York was carried by the Democratic nominee, Woodrow Wilson.
-In 1916, he was a again candidate for elector; Cluett was pledged to Charles Evans Hughes, who carried New York in the general election, and he cast his ballot for the Republican ticket of Hughes and Charles W. Fairbanks.
+In 1916, he was again a candidate for elector; Cluett was pledged to Charles Evans Hughes, who carried New York in the general election, and he cast his ballot for the Republican ticket of Hughes and Charles W. Fairbanks.
 He was a longtime member of the Rensselaer County Republican Committee's steering committee, and served as chairman of Troy's planning commission.

 In 1917, Cluett was a delegate to the annual convention of the Atlantic Deeper Waterways Association.
 In 1924, he was a delegate to the National Rivers and Harbors Congress that advocated for commercial improvements to America's waterways.

 In 1934, Cluett was an unsuccessful candidate for election to the United States Senate.
 He was elected to the United States House of Representatives in 1936, and was reelected in 1938 and 1940.
 Cluett served in the 75th, 76th and 77th United States Congresses, January 3, 1937 to January 3, 1943.
 He was not a candidate for reelection in 1942.
 During his U.S. House service, Cluett was most prominent as a member of the Committee on Post Office and Post Roads.

 As a congressman, Cluett was credited with passage of a federal flood control program for Rensselaer, Washington, and Warren Counties, as well as a soil erosion control program for Saratoga County.
 Cluett also secured passage of the law that preserved the sites of the American Revolution's Battles of Saratoga as the Saratoga National Historical Park.
 In addition, he obtained navigation and shipping improvements to the Port of Albany–Rensselaer and Hudson River, and new post office buildings in Troy and several other nearby communities.
 During World War II, he supported American involvement in the conflict, including voting for the Lend-Lease Program, and advocating for greater support from the United States Navy to commercial shipping.